 If you ever have any questions about any oriental or area rug or would like advice on purchasing or cleaning, ABC is easy to reach.

 Our full-service rug cleaning plant is located in downtown Ithaca, NY.
 We offer free pickup and delivery services to the Syracuse, NY and many other surrounding areas.

-You can call our office to schedule an appointment at 272-1566 or you can contact us by clicking here.
+You can call or text our office to schedule an appointment at 272-1566 or you can contact us by clicking here.